 Meet the Power & Politics power panelists

-Experience: Amanda was a senior communications adviser for both Justin Trudeau's leadership bid and his party's election campaign.
-As a political adviser and spokesperson at the provincial level, Amanda worked as a communications and issues adviser to the Ontario Liberals through successive election campaigns.
+Experience: Amanda was a senior communications adviser to both Justin Trudeau's Liberal leadership bid and his party's election campaign.
+At the provincial level, Amanda worked as a communications and issues adviser to the Ontario Liberals through successive election campaigns.
 Amanda is also the founder of Artbound, a Canadian charity responsible for building arts schools and programs in developing countries.

 Experience: Chris is based in the CBC's Parliamentary Bureau in Ottawa.
 He began his reporting career with the Ottawa Citizen before moving on to CBC Radio in 1992.
 Chris worked as a national radio reporter in Toronto, Halifax and St. John's before returning to Ottawa and Parliament Hill in 1998.

 Current Position: Principal partner at The Gandalf Group, a research and strategic communications consultancy firm, and host of the public affairs podcast The Herle Burly

 Experience: David served as Ontario Premier Kathleen Wynne's campaign co-chair in 2014 and 2018 and as the national campaign co-chair for the Liberal Party in 2004 and 2006.
 He has participated in many other campaigns at the national and provincial level.
 David has been a polling expert and communications strategist for over 30 years.
 With his dual expertise in strategy and research, David excels in helping organizations with brand image and reputation management.

 Current Position: Counsel at Fasken, public administration scholar in residence at Concordia University, political analyst at CJAD 800 AM Montreal and 98,5FM Montréal.